fasih6/My_Devops_Notes/kubernetes/05-k8s-config-secrets.md

 ## 5. External Secrets Operator

 In production, secrets should live in a **secrets manager** (HashiCorp Vault, AWS Secrets Manager, GCP Secret Manager) — not in Kubernetes Secrets.
-The External Secrets Operator syncs them automatically.
+The **External Secrets Operator (ESO)** syncs them automatically.

+---

 ### 🔹 What is External Secrets Operator (ESO)?

-- **External Secrets Operator (ESO)** is a Kubernetes operator that **automatically syncs secrets** from an external secrets manager into Kubernetes.
+- ESO is a Kubernetes operator that **automatically syncs secrets** from an external secrets manager into Kubernetes.
-- This allows you to **keep secrets in a secure external store** (AWS Secrets Manager, HashiCorp Vault, GCP Secret Manager) instead of storing them directly in Kubernetes Secrets.
+- This allows you to **keep secrets in a secure external store** instead of storing them directly in Kubernetes Secrets.

+---

 ### 🔹 Why use it?